GuardianUI/documentation/end-to-end-testing/writing-your-first-e2e-test.md

-### Phase 4: Wallet State Mocking
+## Phase 4: Wallet State Mocking

-The test wallet injected into the browser during these tests is by default empty.
+The test wallet injected into the browser during these tests is empty by default.
 We can provide it with gas tokens, ERC20 tokens, and set allowances in a few quick lines.

 <pre class="language-typescript"><code class="lang-typescript">import { test } from "@guardianui/test";